-Make a school supply cake to give to your favorite teacher or just to celebrate back-to-school season!
+Make a school supply cake for Teacher Appreciation Week or to celebrate back-to-school season!

 It’s that time of year when we start preparing for the new school year.
 This year I decided to try my hand at making a school supply cake.
 It’s the perfect crafty gift to give to teachers.
 As I was putting it together, I had a few criteria: